Itchy skin is caused from:

 The most important aspect of addressing chronic yeast is through diet.

-The simple fact is, we can't treat a moderate to severe yeast infection naturally without addressing your dog's diet.
-Regardless of the root cause of the yeast infection, nutrition is the most important and first step in treating it.
+Regardless of the root cause of the yeast imbalance, nutrition is the most important and first step in treating it.

-The food you feed your dog either boosts and supports their immune system to keep yeast growth under control, or it compromises it which can result in a yeast overgrowth.
+Every food ingredient either boosts and supports the immune system to keep yeast growth under control, or it compromises it, which can result in a yeast overgrowth.

 With proper nutrition and a good probiotic, your dog’s yeast levels can stay balanced.